eigerco/solana-spec/implementation-details.md

 ## Data processing

 Once messages are sanitized and verified, the node starts processing them.
-First, messages are filtered by shred version - if the message is coming from a node with a different shred version it is ignored unless it contains one of the data types: `ContactInfo`, `LegacyContactInfo` and `NodeInstance`.
+First, messages are filtered by shred version - if the message is coming from a peer with a different shred version, or shred version != 0 (peer is in a `spy` mode), it is ignored unless it contains one of the data types: `ContactInfo`, `LegacyContactInfo` and `NodeInstance`.

 Values from filtered messages are stored in the [_Cluster Replicated Data Store_](#crds), `crds`.
 Based on the type of received message node will perform additional actions, e.g. collect data from its `crds` and produce a pull response, generate a pong message or update its push active set of nodes.
 These are described in detail in the next chapters.